 The Kunsthalle Mannheim continues its 100-year-history in a spectacular new building which creates new perspectives with its open and light-flooded architecture.
 The centerpiece remains the internationally important collection.
 Kunsthalle Mannheim accomodates the worldwide biggest collection of artwork by artist Anselm Kiefer.
 With further major artworks and an outstanding sculpture collection, the Kunsthalle Mannheim is the leading light of the German museum world.

-Mannheim is a city that keeps pace with the times - liberal-minded, creative and so innovative that it brings art to its streets.
-The Stadt.Wand.Kunst (City.Wall.Art) initiative adds even more variety and colour to the already vibrant city of Mannheim and embellishes the public space in the most unusual locations.
-30 murals are currently on display among them Germany's largest one.
-Tourist Information Mannheim offers guided tours to discover this project.
+Mannheim is a city that keeps pace with the times – liberal-minded, creative, and so innovative that it brings art to its streets.
+The STADT.WAND.KUNST (City.Wall.Art) initiative by Alte Feuerwache Mannheim adds even more variety and colour to the already vibrant city of Mannheim and embellishes the public space in the most unusual locations.
+38 murals are currently on display – among them Germany's largest one.